kittydummy/kittydummy/README.md

 <h2 align="center">DNI</h2>
 <p align="center">
 Our full DNI list is on strawpage.
 And although we have a DNI list, we don’t take most of it literally; it’s more of a warning if you fall under what it describes.
-We do not ofcourse, expect people to respect it, which is why we block freely.
+Besides that, we block very freely.
 People we block are often: People who cover us, Murder Drone fans, -13 attempting to befriend us, and just weirdos in general...

 ![image alt](https://github.com/kittydummy/kittydummy/blob/bacb7b817c1f893e6ad5b3d87d3ce0f9a24b9e7d/tumblr_59be7814b24f02aeb69195006f4615dd_2b678ba5_2048.png)